 Students with Pell grants must have grant eligibility adjusted if it is determined they did not begin attendance in each course counted in their Pell grant enrollment status calculation (for Distance Education courses, a student simply logging into an online class is insufficient to demonstrate academic attendance.
 The student must have: participated in class or was otherwise engaged in an academically related activity, such as contributing to an online discussion or initiating contact with faculty to ask a course-related question, have submitted an academic assignment or exam, have documented participation in an interactive tutorial, computer-assisted instruction, or online study group).
 Those courses which the student never attended are removed from Pell calculation, which may affect loan eligibility if enrollment status is recalculated.
 Federal aid eligibility must be reevaluated and unearned federal aid must be determined if unsatisfactory grades (U, F, UF) are earned in all completed semester courses or if the student did not otherwise complete the payment period (unsatisfactory grades in conjunction with courses offered in modules, administrative withdrawals, drops/withdrawals).
 Students who earn unsatisfactory grades for non-attendance in all completed semester courses or otherwise to do not complete the payment period are considered involuntary (unofficial) withdrawals from the College.
-The last day of instructor confirmed attendance, or the midpoint of the semester if attendance information is unavailable, or the last day of scheduled instruction prior to the commencement of a scheduled break that is omitted from Return of Unearned Aid calculations if the last day of course attendance occurred during said scheduled break) will be used in junction with other semester course enrollment data to determine the withdrawal date for the Return of Unearned Federal Aid policy.
+The last day of instructor confirmed attendance, or the midpoint of the semester is omitted from Return of Unearned Aid calculations if the last day of course attendance occurred during said scheduled break that is omitted from Return of Unearned Aid calculations if the last day of course attendance occurred during said scheduled break will be used in junction with other semester course enrollment data to determine the withdrawal date for the Return of Unearned Federal Aid policy.
 See policy for more information: nwc.edu/fapolicy